 He did his advanced training in Reproductive Medicine at London.
 He has worked as an infertility specialist in various hospitals in India and the United Kingdom.

-He has published ten papers in national and international peer reviewed journals and has authored chapters in four books.
+He has published thirteen papers in national and international peer reviewed journals and has authored six chapters in different books.

 Prior to joining Sunrise Hospital, he was working in a busy tertiary IVF centre at Homerton University Hospital, London, where the annual IVF workload exceeds 1200 cycles.